 As a professional photographer based in San Francisco, I realize how hard it is for people to capture good, natural photos for their profiles.
 Once you capture that perfect shot, the worst thing to happen is to have it be distorted or cropped awkwardly when trying to apply it to other platforms.
 I created this social media photo cheat sheet for you when planning on hiring a photographer, things to discuss with your web designer and things to consider to get the most out of your investment with photos.

 Most social media platforms have their own unique set of recommended sizes, aspect ratios (length to width ratios), maximum sizes, pixel minimums – those I will get into this later on in this post.
-Your photos should be clear enough so that when you upload them to any app they will not become distorted, cropped too tight or unnecessarily blurred because it is too small.
+Your profile picture photos should be clear enough so that when you upload them to any app they will not become distorted, cropped too tight or unnecessarily blurred because it is too small.

 For those that have managed to get good photos for their profile, the last thing you want to do is let these good photos go to waste because you uploaded a photo that was too small or did not add an appropriate border to prevent unwanted cropping or tried to stretch out a photo to meet minimum requirements for outlets used.